Key Takeaways:

 Graduate Tuition/Fees: $30,834

-George Washington University has a reputation for its high caliber programs, so there is no surprise that its online master’s in biology programs hit the mark.
-Students don’t have to live in Washington, D.C. to enroll in GWU’s strong online clinical microbiology graduate programs, as well as a wide number of other health science and biotech-related degrees.
+George Washington University has a reputation for its high-caliber programs, so it is no surprise that its online master’s in biology programs hit the mark.
+Students don’t have to live in Washington, D.C. to enroll in GWU’s strong online clinical microbiology graduate programs, as well as many other health science and biotech-related degrees.

 In fact, the school offers an impressively comprehensive selection of graduate-level majors in the health sciences, including concentrations in clinical research administration, immunohematology and biotechnology, and medical laboratory sciences.
-The flexibility of these accredited online biology degrees gives you the freedom to choose what to study based on your career interests, such as immunology, genomics, biostatistics, immunohematology, and biochemistry.
+The flexibility of these accredited online biology degrees allows you to choose what to study based on your career interests, such as immunology, genomics, biostatistics, immunohematology, and biochemistry.

 Also, GWU ranks with major publications, adding to its reputation and prestige.
 In the most recent publication of Best Colleges, U.S. News and World Report ranks George Washington #63 in best national universities.